 If you have studied maths at University level then you would follow the language option.
 This is taught by specialist staff in the humanities department as a combination of class room and language laboratory sessions.

 Q7.
-To clarify the above, to enter the course do I need a qualification in mathematics that is usually taken at an engineering university level?
+Do I need a qualification in mathematics that is usually taken at an engineering university level?

 No and this is where you do need to visit the Metric web site to undertake a self-assessment.
 At a minimum you should be able to handle the undergraduate course which is effectively equivalent to the British AS level in maths.
 We provide foundation maths (see Q 5) as part of the degree to cover those components needed for geostatistics and quantitative finance for students who do not have mathematics at the level of those with engineering backgrounds.
 For those who want to go beyond the undergraduate course on Metric and anticipate the topics to be covered in the supplementary maths course then work through the A2 course on Metric.

 Q8.
 What will the class size be?
 What teaching methods will be employed e.g. case method or regular teaching style.

 Class sizes will vary depending on the subject and several are combined with other MSc courses but these do not normally exceed 60 students.
 The foundation mathematics and language could be in a group as small as six people.
 Teaching methods vary from traditional lecture format through to workshops, seminars and e-Learning as already mentioned above.